Alejogb1/job-board/blog-data/what-are-gas-lanes-in-chainlink-and-blockchain.md

 id: "what-are-gas-lanes-in-chainlink-and-blockchain"
 ---

-Alright, let's talk about gas lanes, a subject that, trust me, has occupied more of my brain space than I care to calculate over the years.
+, let's talk about gas lanes, a subject that, trust me, has occupied more of my brain space than I care to calculate over the years.
 I distinctly remember back in '21, working on a decentralized derivatives platform, we hit a wall with transaction costs, specifically when trying to reliably pull data from Chainlink oracles, and that's where gas lanes really came into the foreground.
 It's more complex than it appears at first glance.

 The core issue revolves around the fluctuating gas prices on blockchains, specifically networks like ethereum.
 These price fluctuations are influenced by network congestion, creating a scenario where the cost of a transaction to fetch data from a Chainlink oracle can suddenly spike, making it prohibitively expensive and therefore highly unreliable.
 That's where the concept of gas lanes becomes critical.